BryceMehring/GameEngine/README.md

 ==========

-The compiled output will be located in source in GameEngine/bin How the github folder should look on windows:
+The compiled output will be located in source in GameEngine/bin

+How the github folder should look:

 GameEngine/ - this is the root of the repo